• Skip to primary navigation

 • Meat injector (optional) – Helps add flavor and moisture.

-• Internal meat thermometer – A must-have for this recipe and helpful most of our other meat recipes.
+• Internal meat thermometer – A must-have for this recipe and helpful for most meat recipes.

 • Meat shredders – Two forks will work.
 It’ll just take a long time!